letigredununavu/lelouchDiscordBot/README.md

 # lelouchDiscordBot
- A discord bot that allows you to play the hang-man game in discord
+ A discord bot that allows you to play the hang-man game in discord and see your game data